 Aim for no more than three clicks to get to product pages with well-structured internal linking.
 Any more than that and Google’s crawler may not index everything.
 If it takes Beyond this causing issues with Google, user experience issues may cause customers to leave your website because they can’t find what they’re looking for.

 Breadcrumb navigation is a good tool from both a human visitor and a Google crawler perspective.
 Every page will show the “breadcrumb trail” that led to that page, making it easy to navigate up and down the site structure.

 Product Pages and Category Page Optimization

 The most important factor in optimizing your product pages is to use a unique, targeted title on each page.
-This can be a lot of work if you have a large number of products but the effort will be worth it in the long run.
+This can be a lot of work if you have a large number of products, but the effort will be worth it in the long run.

-A lot of Ecommerce sites use a standard template for the title and meta description on every product page.
+A lot of eCommerce sites use a standard template for the meta title and description on every product page.
 They’re often almost identical on every page with a couple of unique words.
 This makes it hard for Google to figure out what any given page is actually about.

 The title also shows up in other places that your potential visitors will see like on Facebook or other social media sites if someone shares the page and in the Google search results.
 They’ll be more likely to click on it if the title is well-written and targeted to what they’re looking for.

 Think about your title and meta description like an ad: what would make a potential customer click on the link to your page?
 For inspiration, try to make a search related to your product and notice how the top SERPs titles and meta descriptions are written.